 The animals that hunt or breed on the sea ice in the Arctic are most at risk from extinction, as the ice is shrinking each year.
 If global warming continues at the rate it is, scientists reckon the sea ice in the Arctic could disappear completely by 2070.
 The most vulnerable animal is the polar bear, who is specialized for hunting on the sea ice, so if the ice vanishes, the polar bear may vanish with it.

 We must stop global temperatures from rising if we are to reduce the risk of catastrophic events in the future.
 Since climate change is a global problem, it requires global action.

 Experts agree that we must cut global greenhouse gas emissions by 60% by 2050.
 Agreements are being forged to combat climate change, like the big oil companies funding research into alternative energy.

-With the technology of today everyone can play their part.
-We have many new ways we can go about life as normal, but without causing more damage to our atmosphere.
+With the technology of today, everyone can play their part.
+We have many new ways we can go about life as normal, without causing more damage to our atmosphere.

 We use the Sun now for heating water, using solar panels.
 We have solar electricity, and even energy saving bulbs.
 There is plenty of more exciting proposals, but they are still at the design stage.

 Everyone is helping and you can help as well, even if it is turning of electrical items when you’re not using them, recycling, walking instead of using the car, reducing your food waste or grow a tree.
 It all helps folks !!!